-We are a public scholarship project created at the intersection of academic inquiry and community-based engagement.
-We aim to:
+A public scholarship project created at the intersection of academic inquiry and community-based engagement.

 - Publish literature that can be used for furthering academic and community dialogue that incorporates the study of Buddhism and Black Studies.